Customer engagement platform

 While this move netted the brand plenty of positive reception from audiences and media, they didn’t stop there.
 Disney+ kept audiences engaged by releasing new movies including Mulan and a film captured version of the hit Broadway musical Hamilton.
 The decision to release this content helped retain existing customers and drove new subscriptions as well.

-In fact, the company started with 10 million subscribers in November 2019 with the goal of achieving 60 million subscribers by 2024.
+In fact, the company started with 10 million subscribers in November 2019 with the goal of achieving sixty million subscribers by 2024.
 They blazed past the initial goal, surpassing 100 million subscribers just 16 months after launch; they’ve since updated their goal to hit 260 million subscribers by 2024.

 Whether you’ll offer discounts, exclusive content, or both — start planning now.
 Exclusive content can help keep existing customers engaged, while discounts can help get customers back and attract new ones as well.
 Whatever you do, make sure to spread awareness about it across several channels including social media where it can be shared to others for greater reach.
 If you’d like to expand your social media marketing capabilities, learn how the Khoros Platform can help you drive engagement.